How to & FAQ

 Oral testimony (Public Comment) at the Council meeting

-At 8am on the first day of the Council meeting the E-Portal will begin accepting sign ups for oral testimony.
+At 8am on the day before the Council floor session begins, the E-Portal will begin accepting sign ups for oral testimony.
 The sign up window will remain open until we reach the Public comment section of each Agenda Item at which point they will be closed.

-Please note that if you are planning to give your oral testimony remotely, you must download and install the RingCentral application to your device to be able to participate.
-You cannot join via web browser to speak, it is a listen only connection, and there is also not a dial in via telephone only method for participating.
-You will also need to ensure you have a computer with microphone and speakers or a smartphone or tablet running the RingCentral application for your remote participation.
+IMPORTANT: Please note that if you are planning to give your oral testimony remotely, you must interact with the RingCentral platform via web browser or by downloading the RingCentral app: there is not a “dial in via telephone only” method for participating.
+You will also need to ensure you have a computer with a microphone and speakers, or a smartphone or tablet running the RingCentral application for your remote participation.

 Tips for success:

-• If giving oral testimony remotely, download and install the RingCentral app, then test your microphone in advance of the meeting.
+• If giving Public Comment remotely, download and install the RingCentral app, then test your microphone in advance of the meeting.

 • Wear a headset if possible and ensure you are in a quiet environment when giving your testimony.